Operation Ichi-Go: Chinese planning

 The Chinese economy started collapsing in 1941.
-China entered the war in 1937 with a primarily agrarian economy and quickly lost much of its industrial capacity to the Japanese.
+China entered the war in 1937 — albeit with a primarily agrarian economy, and quickly lost much of its industrial capacity to the Japanese.
 Maintaining the forces needed to stay in the war imposed an unsustainable burden on an economy further weakened by blockade, shortages of staple goods, poor weather, and inflation; there was widespread famine from 1942.
 The government responded to the economic pressure, reduced Japanese activity after December 1941, and the lack of offensive capability by encouraging the military to produce its own food.
 Some troops went further by entering industry and smuggling.
 The self-sufficiency drive and the lack of military action reduced military preparedness and increased corruption.
 By Ichi-Go, the effectiveness of the Chinese military had "plummeted".

 Allied strategy affected Chinese preparations.
 At the Cairo Conference in November 1943, China agreed to major combined operations in Burma on the condition that the Western Allies committed significant resources.
 No such commitment occurred.
 A few days later at the Tehran Conference, the Western Allies and the Soviet Union agreed to prioritize the European theater.
 In January 1944, Chiang warned US President Franklin D. Roosevelt that prioritizing Europe would encourage Japan to attack and knock China out of the war.
 In late-March, China believed a Japanese offensive was "imminent"; the US received corroborating reports from Clarence E. Gauss, the American ambassador to China.
 China sought to reinforce the defense with Yunnan-based Y Force, which was earmarked for Burma; Y Force was an American trained and equipped National Revolutionary Army (NRA) unit and some of the best troops available to China.
 In early April, the US threatened to halt Lend-Lease to China if Y Force was withheld from Stilwell in Burma.
 Ultimately, Y Force joined the Allied campaign in Burma in mid-May as Ichi-Go was underway.

 Chinese intelligence also misassessed indicators.
 It estimated that the Yangtze bridge would not be usable until May, and that Japanese troop movements in the north were a feint.
 On 27 April, after the start of Ichi-Go, China received French intelligence from Indochina of the Japanese goal of securing the rail corridor.
 The intelligence was disregarded as Japanese misinformation to draw forces away from Burma.
 The Chinese could not independently verify significant Japanese movements in central and southern China.
 Only 30,000 Japanese troops were detected operating in the north, which suggested a localized effort.
 The Chinese expected a larger attack in southern China, a belief that persisted into May.